 Cate Sports Academy provides campers a unique opportunity to make friends with other adolescents from all over the world.
 By eliminating electronic consumption on campus, participants are able to focus on the program and create relationships and memories that will last a lifetime!

 Will my child need money while at CSA?

 We recommend approximately $25 per week.
 This can be used for snacks, drinks, or souvenirs from our Cate student store, the Blue Ewe.
-If you would like to open a credit to use during the week, we will take credit card information on the first day and bill your card at the end of the week.

 How does the school store (Blue Ewe) work?